michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 title: RxSwift For Dummies 🐣 Part 1
 ---

-**Functional Reactive Programming** is one of those things you have to try yourself to really start appreciating.
+**RxSwift** is one of those things you have to try yourself to really start appreciating.
 It's the one piece of the puzzle that I was missing to glue all the patterns like MVVM, VIPER, [Coordinators/Routing](http://khanlou.com/2015/10/coordinators-redux/).

+It's hard to express what RxSwift really is, because it does a lot.
+In general it serves as a great observer pattern with a mix of functional and reactive programming.
+It's important to say what it **isn't** and it isn't [Functional Reactive Programming](https://github.com/ReactiveCocoa/ReactiveCocoa/issues/1342) in it's original definition.
+It's heavily inspired on **FRP**, so we can say that it contains **R**eactive and **F**unctional features.

 If you don't know what **FRP** is, don't worry for now - you'll be able to discover it yourself in this tutorial.
 You'll gradually learn what **F**unctional and **R**eactive mean in the **FRP**.